A Century of Service.

 We will continue to fight for the basic needs, education and financial stability of every person in Central Kentucky for many years to come.
 Your donation helps make an impact on men, women and children across our community.

-After 100 years of serving the Bluegrass, we are excited to announce that we are opening WayPoint Centers.
+After 100 years of serving the Bluegrass, we are excited to announce our WayPoint Center Initiative.
 WayPoint’s mission is to create an access point for families and individuals, and to provide vital programming to people living in underserved neighborhoods and communities of color.
 Each WayPoint center will bring together the region’s most effective nonprofit, government, and business organizations to leverage their strengths against our community’s biggest issues.
 WayPoint centers will coordinate an ecosystem of partners and programs to have the greatest impact on local families from a physical and place based anchor in their communities.

 CENTENNIAL CHAIRMAN'S CIRCLE